 To that end, I’ve decided to start a new subsection of this blog.
 Rather than listen to me go on week after week about my finances, I thought it would be nice to throw in some cheaper entertainment.
 And what’s cheaper than a penny story?
 Nothing, that’s what.

 Every Thursday, I’ll post a new penny story.
 Sometimes it will be my experiences, but I’m hoping to share other people’s stories too.
 After all, other people are interesting, and you all already hear from me far too much anyway.
-If you have a penny story that you’d like to share, let me know (email address is on the About Me page).
+If you have a penny story that you’d like to share, let me know.
 I’d love to hear it.